mysoultan/reference-architectures/aks/secure-baseline/README.md

 Much like the cluster itself is managed via declarative Infrastructure as Code (IaC), we recommend customers adopt a GitOps process for inner-cluster configuration management.
 An implementation of this is demonstrated in this reference, using the Open Sourced Software (OSS) [Flux](https://fluxcd.io).

-Throughout the reference implementation, you will see reference to Contoso Bicycle.
+Throughout the reference implementation, you will see reference to _Contoso Bicycle_.
 They are a fictional small and fast-growing startup that provides online web services to its clientele on the west coast of North America.
 They have no on-premises data centers and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.

 This implementation uses the [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as an example workload.
 This workload purposefully uninteresting, as it is here exclusively to help you experience the baseline infrastructure.